≡ Menu

 Have you or a loved one been diagnosed with Schizophrenia or Autism?

-In cases like these, some insurance companies may still be willing to offer coverage; however, issues of “competency” may arise since it’s important that the insured fully understand the “type” of insurance policy or accidental death policy that they are purchasing.
+In cases like these, some insurance companies may still be willing to offer coverage; however, issues of “competency” may arise since it’s essential that the insured fully understand the “type” of insurance policy or accidental death policy that they are purchasing.

 Conversely…

-For those who have been prescribed Abilify to treat bipolar disorder or Tourette’s disorder, it may still be possible to qualify for a traditional term or whole life insurance however now; we’re going to find that most insurance companies are going to want to ask a lot of questions before approving (or denying) one’s life insurance application.
+For those who have been prescribed Abilify to treat bipolar disorder or Tourette’s disorder, it may still be possible to qualify for a traditional term or whole life insurance; however, now, we’re going to find that most insurance companies are going to want to ask a lot of questions before approving (or denying) one’s life insurance application.

 What kind of information will the insurance companies ask me or be interested in?